 U.S. Marine Corps, 1981-1985

-“I really appreciate the Treasure Island Transitional Housing Program because it has given me a future.
+“I really appreciate the Treasure Island Housing Program because it has given me a future.
 We get here and it’s like a big ol’ loving family.
 It is the best program I have ever been in.”

 Dan sustained a Traumatic Brain Injury (TBI) from his time in service but still managed to hold a job as a plumber for 18 years to support his wife and two children.
 Though Dan was already abusing alcohol by the time he left the military, it worsened when he returned to civilian life and he could never last longer than 30 days sober.
 When friends told him about Swords to Plowshares, Dan was struck by the extent to which our staff cares for clients and helps them to work through issues.
-Our Transitional Housing Program helped Dan finally maintain sobriety and get his life back on track.
+Our Housing Program helped Dan finally maintain sobriety and get his life back on track.
 He credits his success to our “vet-to-vet support network.”

 U.S. Air Force, 1981-1983